TerrifiedBug/pico-w-prometheus-dht22/README.md

 ## License

-This project is open source.
-See the repository for license details.
+This project is licensed under the MIT License.